-The model testing used the Average path coefficient (APC) criteria, Average adjusted R-squared (AARS), Average Rared (ARS), VIF (AVIF) Average block, and Average full collinearity VIF (AFVIF).
-The model test results showed APC = 0.346, P = 0.002; ARS = 0.354, P = 0.001; and AARS = 3 27, P = 0.003.
-The P value of APC, ARS, and AARS in the model has met the requirements.
-As such the hypoth 3 is testing can be continued.
-Other results indicate AVIF = 1.291, acceptable if <= 5, ideal <= 3.3; AFVIF = 1.498, acceptable if <= 5, ideal <= 3.3.
+(AARS), Average R-squared (ARS), VIF (AVIF) Average block, and Average full collinearity VIF (AFVIF).
+The model test results showed APC = 0.346, P = 0.002; ARS = 0.354, P = 0.001; and AARS = 0.327, P = 0.003.
+The P value of APC, ARS, and AARS indicates the model has met the requirements (Solimun et al., 2017).
+As such the hypothesis testing can be continued.
+Other results indicate AVIF = 1.291, acceptable if \leq 5, ideal \leq 3.3; AFVIF = 1.498, acceptable if <= 5, ideal <= 3.3.
 AVIF and AFVIF values also meet the ideal limit so that the model was confirmed fit.

-Fig 2.
-Path Diagram
+Figure 2.
+Path diagram

-The results of the hypothesis testing- the path analysis result- is in figure 2.
-The results of the study show 28 the probability of compensation for fraud is 0.18 and more than 0.05 with a path coefficient of 0.12.
-Compensation has no significant effect on financia 34 and.
-The P culture value of fraud is <0.01 with a path coefficie 23 of -0.32.
+The results of the hypothesis testing- the path analysis result- is in figure 2 showed that the probability of compensation for fraud is 0.18 and more than 0.05 (alpha or significant level).
+The path coefficient is 0.12.
+Compensation has no significant effect on financial fraud.
+The P culture value of fraud is <0.01 with a path coefficient of -0.32.
 Organizational ethical culture has a negative and significant effect on financial fraud.
-Then, moral has a P value of

-<0.01 and a path coefficient of -0.39 to fraud.
-The morality of the apparatus 13 wed to have a negative and significant effect on finan 13 fraud.
-The results also showed morality has 5 t only a positive and significant influe 16 on compensation (P value <0.01 and path coefficient of 0.53) but also on the ethical culture of the organization (P value <0.01 and path coefficient of 56).
+Then, moral has a P-value of <0.01 and a path coefficient of -0.39 to fraud.
+The morality of the apparatus proved to have a negative and significant effect on financial fraud.
+The results also showed morality has not only a positive and significant influence on compensation (Pvalue < 0.01 and path coefficient of 0.53) but also on the ethical culture of the organization (P-value < 0.01 and path coefficient of 0, 56).

-Further, figure 2 implies the ethical culture of the organization proved to a mediator of the relationship between apparatus morality and financial fraud.
+Further, figure 2 implies the ethical culture of the organization proved to be a mediator of the relationship between apparatus morality and financial fraud.
 The relationship of morality to the ethical culture of the organization and the relationship of the organization's ethical culture to fraud is significant.
 The mediation referred to partial mediation because the direct influence of morality on financial fraud is also significant.
 The ethical culture of the organization is not proven to be a mediator of the relationship of compensation to financial fraud.
 Only the direct relationship of the organization's ethical culture towards financial fraud has proven to be significant.
-Compliance it compensation is also not proven to be a mediator of the relationship between apparatus morality and the ethical culture of the organization because there is no significant effect of compensation on the organization's ethical culture.
+Compliance with compensation is also not proven to be a mediator of the relationship between apparatus morality and the ethical culture of the organization because there is no significant effect of compensation on the organization's ethical culture.